paulocts/martini-odyssey-2026/hands_on/README.md

 Welcome to the **hands-on section** of the MARTINI Odyssey school.
 This repository contains guided tutorials corresponding to each day of the event, as well as additional advanced material.

 Each hands-on links to dedicated pages with step-by-step instructions.

+*Exercises require a pre-configured software environment (Python tools and external packages).
+Details are provided at the end of this page.*

 ---